-What you do in this five ball drill is you get five golf balls, you pick out a target to hit to, and the objective is you have to get three out of the five balls within a club length before you move on to the next hole.
-If you make one it counts as two.
+In this Five Ball Chipping Drill, you take five golf balls and pick out a target to hit to on a practice green.
+The objective in Level 1 is to get three out of the five balls within a club length of your target before you move on to the next hole.
+If you make a chip, it counts as two.

 There are three levels to this game:

 - Level 1: 3 out of 5 within one club length of the target

 - Level 2: 4 out of 5 within one club length of the target

 - Level 3: 5 out of 5 within one club length of the target

 This ladder drill is great for distance control and developing feel.
 You need feel to be a good chipper.

 The idea here is that we are going to chip our first ball to a certain distance, the second ball has to go past that, the third ball has to go past the second, the fourth one and then the fifth one, and so on.
 The object is the drill is to see how many balls you can chip past the previous ball, then always work to improve your personal best.